 - Dr. Walker’s remarks on mobility and transfers.

-Beds that offer firm yet not harsh edges, plus balanced support in the center, usually work better for this group.
+Beds that offer firm but not harsh edges, plus steady support through the center, usually work better for this group.

 Frequently Asked Questions About Our Support Testing